Alexandra Canal (New South Wales): History

 The canal, as originally planned, was substantially completed in 1900.
 Major changes to the canal occurred when the airport was expanded over three phases from 1947 to 1970.
 These changes included altering the course of the canal near its junction with the Cooks River.
 The canal was never considered a success, its use limited by the shallow draught of the vessels that could use it, constant silting, tidal factors and the advent of commercial road transport in the 1930s.
 This change became permanent when the two lifting span bridges that crossed the Canal were altered to become fixed in the 1930s.
 By the early 1940s the navigational use of the canal declined to such an extent that it was decided not to maintain the wharves and they were demolished.

 During World War II, 250 wool sheds were constructed along the eastern side of the canal, built as temporary storage for the large amounts of wool stockpiled during the war.
 Some of these sheds still exist today.

 In the 19th and 20th centuries, the canal became highly polluted by runoff from nearby industries, with the canal's sediment contaminated with heavy metals.
 In 1998, Sydney Water launched a A$4 million plan to clean and restore the condition of the canal's water, but this plan has since been abandoned.
 Five tributaries flow into the canal.

+In 1999, the Southern Cross Cable was constructed underneath the canal in Alexandria, where it leads to the sea via Botany Bay – Commissioned in 2000, this cable carries a significant portion of Australia's internet traffic to North America.